seo/guide/README.md

 # Internet Marketing Strategies

+## Identify and participate in the community
+* standard: twitter, facebook, google+
+* what community channels are specific for your site? forums, newsletters

 ## Get your own blog
 * blog about your content
-* Identify and participate/promote on key channels: twitter, facebook, communities, newsletters
+* promote in community

 ## Use RSS feeds
 * communicate with readers on their terms